where are they now?

 Laura Klinedinst '09 - senior digital strategist with 3 Birds Marketing LLC in Chapel Hill

 Hands-on, feet-first learning experience

-Whether it's assisting at an on-location magazine photo shoot, creating a video for YouTube, interviewing a top scientist about their latest research or working with media during press conference, your University Relations internship will give you a wide-range of experiences sure to impress your future employers.
+Whether it's assisting at an on-location magazine photo shoot, creating a video for YouTube, interviewing top scientists about their latest research or working with media during a press conference, your Office of University Relations internship will give you a wide-range of experiences sure to impress your future employers.

-During your semester with us you will be exposed to and assist in a wide-range of writing, communications and marketing assignments covering all aspects of the UR unit, with the goal of constantly improving your skills in all areas.
+During your semester with us you will be exposed to and assist in a wide range of writing, communications and marketing assignments covering all aspects of OUR, with the goal of constantly improving your skills in all areas.

-As an intern, you will have the opportunity to work closely with UR professionals as they work with divisions and departments across campus to:
+As an intern, you will have the opportunity to work closely with OUR professionals as they work with divisions and departments across campus to:

 UNCW publications, news releases, websites, advertisement and marketing plans.

 OUR photo services also offers internship opportunities that exposes students to:

 - access to professional photo equipment as well as state-of-the-art imaging computers